0x4E0FF/ORB-SLAM3-docker/README.md

 ### Step 3: Installing Additional Packages

-To run graphical applications inside the container (e.g., `xclock` for testing display):
+To run graphical applications inside the container:

 ```bash
 apt-get update && apt-get install -y x11-apps
 ```

-Test the X11 setup by running:
+Test the X11 setup:

 ```bash
 xclock
 ```

+> [!check]
-You should see the clock displayed on your X11 server.
+> You should see a clock window appear on your screen.
+If it works, your X11 forwarding is configured correctly.

 ### Step 4: Running ORB-SLAM3 Examples

-To run different ORB-SLAM3 configurations, use the following commands inside ORB-SLAM3 directory (which is located inside `/opt` inside the container):
+Navigate to the ORB-SLAM3 directory and run the examples:

 #### Stereo Example